Yoga Asanas And Poses For Irregular Periods

 Word of caution: If you struggle with slipped disc or sciatica, you should not attempt pawan muktasana.

 How to do it: Lie down on the back and relax completely.
 Slowly raise the legs, hips, and trunk in a continuous movement until vertical.
 Raise the legs – keeping the knees and hips straight by supporting with the arms on the ground.
 Then bend the elbows and hold the trunk with the hands.
 In this posture, the chin is buried in the upper chest.
 Retain the position for as long as it is comfortable, then come down slowly.
 Do this asana only once in a day.

 Benefits: This asana helps in the smooth blood supply to the organs in the upper part of the body such as eyes, heart, face, thyroid, roots of spinal nerves and brain.
 As a result, circulatory congestion is relieved and hormones flow freely into the blood.
-This asana is also used in yoga therapy for treating menstruation related pain.
+This yoga for period problems also treats menstruation related pain.

 Word of caution: Those with high BP, heart ailments, cervical pain and slipped disc should refrain from doing this asana.